Aurora-tq/REMED/README.md

 finetune: training with label_improved data

+eval: evaluate the search results of the retriever using evaluation criteria such as accuracy, recall, F1 value, etc.

 ## Citation
 If you are using the data/code/model provider here in a publication, please cite our paper:
 ```sh